-- 1. Charges or Claims of Violation of Code of Student Conduct Any member of the College community may file charges against any student for misconduct.
+1. Charges or Claims of Violation of Code of Student Conduct

+Any member of the College community may file charges against any student for misconduct.
 Charges will be prepared in writing and directed to the Dean of Student Services.
-Any charge should be submitted within ten (10) business days after the event takes place. - Investigation The Dean of Student Services will conduct an investigation to determine if the charges should proceed.
+Any charge should be submitted within ten (10) business days after the event takes place.